inmagik/react-rocketjump/website/versioned_docs/version-2.x/api_mutations.md

 ### Single mutation
 This options set is thought for mutations that have no overlapping or concurrent runs.
 A common use case, for instance, is a form submission.

-This preset sets *effectCaller* to *exhaust* and configures the reducer to mantain a state with the following shape:
+This preset sets *takeEffect* to *exhaust* and configures the reducer to mantain a state with the following shape:
 ```js
 {
     pending: bool,  // is the mutation running?